conartist6/sequins/README.md

 ## API Documentation

 This does not exist yet.
 Want to help me build it?
-For now you can look at [the immutable docs](http://facebook.github.io/immutable-js/docs/#/) and Sequins' [differences from immutable](#differences-from-immutable).
+For now you can look at [the Immutable docs](http://facebook.github.io/immutable-js/docs/#/) and Sequins' [differences from Immutable](#differences-from-immutable).
 Undocumented parity failures should be considered bugs.

 ## Why Sequins?
 A.K.A.
 A Brief History of (javascript) Time